vancouvercommunitynetwork/donation-import/README-fr.md

-# Donation Import from ConnectionPoint
+# Donation Import from FundRazr

 This script requires Python 3.